LorisNanni/Exploring-the-Potential-of-Ensembles-of-Deep-Learning-Networks-for-Image-Segmentation/README.md

 # Exploring-the-Potential-of-Ensembles-of-Deep-Learning-Networks-for-Image-Segmentation
 Exploring the Potential of Ensembles of Deep Learning Networks for Image Segmentation

-The link for downloading the code for the ensemble of DeepLabV3+: https://github.com/LorisNanni/An-empirical-study-on-ensemble-of-segmentation-approaches
+The link for downloading the code for the ensemble of DeepLabV3+ and the data augmentation code: https://github.com/LorisNanni/An-empirical-study-on-ensemble-of-segmentation-approaches

 the links for HardNet and PVT are: https://github.com/james128333/HarDNet-MSEG https://github.com/DengPingFan/Polyp-PVT